loopbackio/loopback.io/pages/en/lb4/Testing-Your-application-advanced.md

 ## What next?

-Now that you have solid foundation on the basics of software testing, feel free to dive into our comprehensive guide on testing production-grade LoopBack-next applications in [[Testing your application (Advanced)]].

->Software testing is very broad and we show you just enough to keep things simple and easy to learn.
-We highly recommend you to look into other aspects of testing beyond what is shown here.
-See https://en.wikipedia.org/wiki/Software_testing#Testing_types for some inspiration.

----

-- Setting up the project and running a basic smoke test
+- Setting up a project and running a basic smoke test
-- Setting up the tests to recognize TypeScript
+- Setting up tests to recognize TypeScript
 - Your first LoopBack.next app test

----

 - We use [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development).
 - We opinionate our practices and standards through @loopback/testlab (a library that make testing LBN apps easy)

-## Setting up the project and running a basic smoke test
+### Setting up the project and running a basic smoke test

 - Create a new project
 - Install a test runner (mocha)